 A regular way purchase or sale is a purchase or sale of a financial asset under a contract whose terms require delivery of the asset within the timeframe established generally by regulation or convention in the marketplace concerned.
-Regular way purchases and sales of financial assets measured at amortised cost are recognised on settlement date; all other regular way purchases and sales of financial assets are recognised on trade date.
+Regular way purchases and sales of financial assets measured at amortised cost are recognised on settlement date; all other regular way purchases and sales of financial assets.